Rohingya health crisis in west Myanmar after aid groups forced out

-KYEIN NI PYIN CAMP, Myanmar (Reuters) - As three-month-old Asoma Khatu approached her final, labored breaths, her neighbor Elia, a 50-year-old former farmer, dug through the strongbox holding some of the last medicines in this camp for Myanmar’s displaced Rohingya.
+KYEIN NI PYIN CAMP, Myanmar, April 28 (Reuters) - As three-month-old Asoma Khatu approached her final, laboured breaths, her neighbour Elia, a 50-year-old former farmer, dug through the strongbox holding some of the last medicines in this camp for Myanmar’s displaced Rohingya.

 First, some paracetamol for the severely malnourished girl’s fever and a wet towel for her forehead.
-Then some rehydration salts for her diarrhea.
+Then some rehydration salts for her diarrhoea.
 There was nothing else left.

 The death of Asoma in a dusty, stifling hot camp a two-hour boat ride from Sittwe, capital of Rakhine State in west Myanmar, is part of a growing health crisis for stateless Muslim Rohingya that has been exacerbated by restrictions on international aid.